George Stigler: Career

 Stigler taught at Iowa State College from 1936 to 1938.
-He spent much of World War II at Columbia University, performing mathematical and statistical research for the Manhattan Project.
+He spent much of World War II at Columbia University, conducting mathematical and statistical research for the Manhattan Project.
 He then spent one year at Brown University.
 He served on the Columbia faculty from 1947 to 1958.

 At Chicago, he was greatly influenced by Frank Knight, his dissertation supervisor.
-Milton Friedman, a friend for over 50 years, commented that it was remarkable for Stigler to have passed his dissertation under Knight, as only three or four students had ever managed to do so in Knight's 28 years at Chicago.
-Stigler's influences included Jacob Viner and Henry Simons as well as students W. Allen Wallis and Friedman.
+Milton Friedman, a friend for over 50 years, commented that it was remarkable that Stigler had passed his dissertation under Knight, as only three or four students had ever managed to do so during Knight's 28 years at Chicago.
+Stigler's influences included Jacob Viner and Henry Simons, as well as fellow students W. Allen Wallis and Friedman.

 In 1977, Stigler founded the Center for the Study of the Economy and the State as a research center of the Chicago Booth School of Business.
 Upon Stigler's death in 1991, it was renamed the George J. Stigler Center for the Study of the Economy and the State in his honor.